-To establish the Swiss SSL, we obtained soil samples and reference data from two different sources: 1) the Swiss soil monitoring network (NABO), and 2) the Swiss Biodiversity Monitoring (BDM) program (Bundesamt für Umwelt (BAFU), 2014) (Figure 1).
-The NABO currently consists of 108 sites where soils are being continuously measured every five years since 1985 for long-term soil monitoring.
-Out of the 108 sites, we selected 71 sites under agricultural management-comprising of arable land (33 sites), permanent grassland (26 sites), and special crops (11 sites; horticulture)-and one protected area.
-For the mid-infrared SSL, we used 596 NABO soil samples from 6 campaigns conducted between 1985 and 2015.
+To establish the Swiss SSL, we obtained soil samples and reference data from two different sources, i.e. (1) the Swiss Soil Monitoring Network (NABO) and (2) the Swiss Biodiversity Monitoring (BDM) program (BAFU, 2014, Fig. 1).
+NABO currently consists of 108 sites where soils have been continuously measured every 5 years since 1985 for long-term soil monitoring.
+Out of the 108 sites, we selected 71 sites under agricultural management - comprising arable land (33 sites), permanent grassland (26 sites) and special crops (11 sites; horticulture) - and one protected area.
+For the mid-IR SSL, we used 596 NABO soil samples from six campaigns conducted between 1985 and 2015.